mohsenSy/mohsenSy.github.io/_posts/2020-04-29-digitalocean-vpc-service.md

   **BE VERY CAREFULL** with indentation and **DO NOT USE TABS**, as YAML files are very sensitive to small errors in indentation.

-  If you are using Debina you can make the change permanent by adding this line
+  If you are using Debian you can make the change permanent by adding this line

   ```